kindablissy/wetchie/readme.md

 > - Shift key to draw straight lines
 > - press d to delete
 > - select options from tools to set color of stroke and thickness of line
+> - layers selected from key 1,2
+> - eraser by e and brush tool by b